Architecture Agnostic Federated Learning for Neural Networks: FedHeNN Methodology

-In an effort to enhance federated learning with heterogeneous clients, we propose a new framework, \emph{Federated Heterogeneous Neural Networks} (FedHeNN).
+In an effort to enhance FL with heterogeneous clients, we propose a new framework, \emph{Federated Heterogeneous Neural Networks} (FedHeNN).
 FedHeNN provides a systematic way to achieve the goal of joint learning of deep neural networks varying in architecture and output space across distributed clients.
-In this section we will first cover the preliminaries and then go to the proposed method.
+In this section, we will first cover the preliminaries and then go to the proposed method.
+The algorithms for homogeneous and heterogeneous settings are described in Algorithm~\ref{alg:fednn_algo_homo} and~\ref{alg:fednn_algo_hetero} respectively.

 \textbf{Preliminaries} We first go over the key concepts of the federated learning methods and then elaborate on our proposed method.
-Consider a set of clients {$i \in |N|$}, the traditional federated learning algorithm learns a single global model $\hat{\mathcal{W}}$ by using the model parameters learned on individual clients.

-{where $\mathcal{W}_i$ are the local parameters obtained at the $i^{th}$ client and $g$ is the aggregation function}.
+Consider a set of clients {$i \in |N|$}, traditional FL algorithm learns a single global model $\hat{\mathcal{W}}$ by using the model parameters learned on individual clients: $\hat{\mathcal{W}} = g(\mathcal{W}_1,\mathcal{W}_2,\dots,\mathcal{W}_N),$ {where $\mathcal{W}_i$ are the local parameters obtained at the $i^{th}$ client and $g$ is the aggregation function}.
 For a single-layer model, $\mathcal{W} = $ \textbf{w} is the vector of weights.
-For an m-layer model $\mathcal{W} = (W^1, W^2,\dots,W^m)$ is the collection containing weights at each layer.
-The bias terms are assumed to be incorporated in the weights without loss of generality.
+For an $m$-layer model $\mathcal{W} = (W^1, W^2,\dots,W^m)$ is the collection containing weights at each layer.
+We assume the bias terms are incorporated in the weights.